EllenHalv/budget-tracker-frontend/README.md

 ## Overview
 The **Budget Tracker** frontend is a React-based application that allows users to manage their finances.

-This frontend communicates with the Java-based backend, ensuring secure and efficient data management while delivering an intuitive and responsive user experience.
+This frontend communicates with the Java-based backend, ensuring secure and efficient data management with authentication, while providing a responsive user experience.

 ## Features
 - **Budget Management**: